TheMetalCenter/m4b-mp3-chapters-from-cuesheets/README.md

 This is cobbled together from various scripts and software from github, googling, etc. Full credits to creators of borrowed scripts/software (TestToCue, mergechapters.py, direnhanced, ffmpeg, mp4chaps, rubycue, mp3directcut)

+Not everything that is needed is included in this repository, will also need Ruby, python, rubycue gem and its associated gems, mp3directcut, ffmpeg (obviously), mp3tag

 ### Creating single M4B file with embedded chapters from individual chapterized m4b files
 	Alternative method: AudioBookConverter (https://github.com/yermak/AudioBookConverter) can handle these pretty well, potentially much easier, but can be buggy at times
 	0. requires: